-A Career and Technical Education credit will be awarded to students when they have successfully completed the CTE course curriculum, senior exit portfolio, senior exit presentation, as well as mandatory community service hours.

-In addition to the CTE course, students entering UCHS in 2017-2018 and beyond must complete Personal Finance and Prep for College and Careers courses in order to meet local graduation requirements.
+A credit will be awarded to students when they have successfully completed the course curriculum, senior exit portfolio, senior exit presentation, as well as mandatory community service hours.
+In addition to the Career Information and Exploration course, students entering UCHS in 2017-2018 and beyond must complete Personal Finance and Prep for College and Careers courses in order to meet local graduation requirements.

-• The CTE program's ultimate goal is to provide students with the skills necessary for the world outside of high school, whether their goals include college, trade/technical school, military, or the workforce.
-The CTE program promotes college and career preparedness, as well as promotes lifelong learning.
+The Career Information and Exploration program's ultimate goal is to provide students with the skills necessary for the world outside of high school, whether their goals include college, trade/technical school, military, or the workforce.
+The Career Information and Exploration program promotes college and career preparedness, as well as promotes lifelong learning.

-CORRESPONDENCE (DISTANCE LEARNING)/ DUAL CREDIT COURSE OPPORTUNITES:
+CORRESPONDENCE (DISTANCE LEARNING)/ DUAL CREDIT COURSE OPPORTUNITIES:

 Students have the opportunity to take courses for high school credit at locations other than Union County High School (correspondence courses).
 Students have the opportunity to take courses and receive both high school and college credit (dual credit).
-Students should speak to his or her guidance counselor for more information regarding Dual Credit Opportunities.
+Students should speak to their guidance counselor for more information regarding Dual Credit Opportunities.